tiagoprn/devops/shellscripts/multipass/README.md

 - Delete: `$ multipass delete <vm>`
 - Purge deleted: : `$ multipass purge`

+## Notes

-To aid with manual backups of the VMs, take taht into consideration:
+To aid with manual backups of the VMs, take that into consideration:

 - The list of the created instances is at:
 ```